facebook/react/docs/docs/tutorial.md

 });
 ```

 Notice how we're mixing HTML tags and components we've built.
 HTML components are regular React components, just like the ones you define, with one difference.
-The JSX compiler will automatically rewrite HTML tags to "ReactDOM.tagName" expressions and leave everything else alone.
+The JSX compiler will automatically rewrite HTML tags to "React.DOM.tagName" expressions and leave everything else alone.
 This is to prevent the pollution of the global namespace.

 ## Component Properties